reedhedges/AMRISim/README.md

 "powerbot", "peoplebot", "patrolbot-sh", "seekur", and "amigo".

-To create multiple simulated robots, use -r multiple times, naming the robots after the model type, seperated by a colon, if you wish:
+To create multiple simulated robots, use -r multiple times, naming the robots after the model type, separated by a colon, if you wish:

      AMRISim -m columbia.map -r p3dx:robot1 -r p3dx:robot2 -r amigo:robot3